josephcarey/todotoday/README.md

 # Today

-- sort list by completed/not
+- another round of making it prettier

 # Next